hiiamboris/red-wiki/docs/[DOC]-Differences-between-Red-and-Rebol.md

 *** Stack: ??
 ```

-The rationale behind `unset` is that REBOL console by default hid most of the values and one had to use `??` to see them:
+The rationale behind `unset` is that Rebol console by default hid most of the values and one had to use `??` to see them:
 ```
 >> f: does [something]
 >> o: make object! [a: 1]